 Whenever I go out to parties, I often get the question, “Why don’t you drink?”

 Whether people drink or not is a personal decision.
-I thought I would share the reasons that I don’t drink because I get asked this question frequently.
+I thought I would share the reasons why I don’t drink because I get asked this question frequently.

 1 Corinthians 6:19-20 says, “Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your body.”